-The end of the school day is timed so that parents can walk along to Fulwell Juniors in good time to collect their older children.
-Rainbow Club We have developed a new room, the 'Rainbow Room', situated close to the main entrance.
+The end of the school day is timed so that parents can walk back from Fulwell Juniors in good time to collect their younger child(ren).
+Rainbow Club We have developed the 'Rainbow Room', situated close to the main entrance.
 From September 2018, we have offered breakfast and after school care for families.
-Breakfast club is from 7.45am and costs £4.00 After school club runs until 6pm (5pm on Fridays) and costs £8.00 (prices correct at the time of printing) Emergency Closures We will notify you in advance, by pupil post, of any emergency closures that can be foreseen, for example, emergency building work.
+Breakfast club is from 7.45am and costs £5.00 in the school hall.
+After school club runs until 6pm (5pm on Fridays) and costs £10.00 and £8.00 on Friday evenings.
+Emergency Closures We will notify you in advance, by pupil post, of any emergency closures that can be foreseen, for example, emergency building work.
 In the case of other emergencies, such as severe weather, we will try to keep school open with entry and exit arrangements changing to avoid having to clear all the paths around school.
 Information will be emailed to parents and parents will receive text messages.
 The Academy website is updated regularly, and will be used to convey relevant information if it becomes necessary to close the school. www.fulwellinfant.org.uk/